itai-levin/20.440-project/README.md

+# Identifying biomarkers for traumatic brain injury (TBI)-induced dementia using PLSDA on patient RNA-seq data

 ## Overview
 The repository contains the data and code to produce a visualization of a subset of the Fragments per Kilobase Millions (FPKM) data from the Allen Brain Institute's Aging,